catdude2000/102-Learning-journal/401/401-4DataModeling.md

 Are there ever bits of code (beyond just plain information) pulled from dbs to make an app work?

 - [Go to TOC](README.md)

+### Class Notes

+router allows us to modularize code

+app.use brings in all routes to serverjs

+collections allow you to save reqs in thundclient

+id get is for getting one item or updating one item (or delete)

+findbypk is find by primary key

+double colon on sqlite:memory (::) might not work, single colon will create memory log file on test

+association between models info in db happens in routes file

+sequelize docs associations

+collectionjs allows for changes, takes crud stuff from route files